lalakitchen/HistoFS/README.md

 ```

 This script will:
 - Perform K-means clustering with Wasserstein distance on extracted features.
 - Generate pseudo bag style centroids and save them.

 ---

+## Visualization
+To visualize Non-IID histopathologic whole slide images, use the `non_iid_visualization.ipynb` notebook:

+1. Open Jupyter Notebook and navigate to `non_iid_visualization.ipynb`.
+2. Run the notebook to visualize the style-based clustering and feature distributions.
+3. Ensure that all dependencies are installed before running the visualization.

+---

 ## Usage